Skip to main content

 Compliance Errors

-If a transfer fails compliance checks, the API will return an error with a specific reason code.
+If a payout fails compliance checks, the API will return an error with a specific reason code.
 Here are the potential compliance-related errors:

-Error Message: “Required personal data is missing”Description: The recipient wallet has not provided all personal data required for compliance screening.
-The recipient must complete their profile with first name, last name, date of birth, and country code.Resolution: Ensure the recipient has attached their personal data using the user onboarding API.
+Error Message: “Required personal data is missing to complete regulated transfer”Description: The recipient wallet has not provided all personal data required for compliance screening.
+The recipient must complete their profile with first name, last name, date of birth, and country of residence.Resolution: Ensure the recipient has attached their personal data using the user onboarding API.

 // Example error response